Tell me something good

 or, as if with feet planted delicately

-upon a slab, balances erect upon
+upon a slab, a body balances erect

-that ultimate epic ride.
+the bomb, that ultimate epic ride.